 The distinctive sections of the shoe pop without looking out of place (it just works).
 The swoosh is positioned at the rear of the shoe, so you know that it’s Nike, but it’s not an”in your face” positioning that dominates the whole shoe.

 The Free 5.0 V6 is immediately comfortable and has no break-in period.
 Since the shoe is so flexible and light, it loses the rigidness you would expect with a new shoe.
 The Flywire lacing system also provides you with an excellent quantity of control over relaxation.
 The flywire’s capacity to hold your feet into place gently or closely is the decision and is a nice choice based on your training needs.

 Sizing and Colors of Nike Trainer 5.0 v6

 Nike free trainer 5.0 v6 available on all standard sizes you can check on store also for complete detail.

 There are 4 different standard color options with the primary colors being blue, red, white, and black.
 As I said above my red pair isn’t exactly what I anticipated, and this might apply to other colors.

 I haven’t had the shoes long enough to say for certain, but I have other Nike shoes with exactly the very same stuff, and durability isn’t a problem.

-I actually don’t really have any dislikes, aside from the fact that the red colour isn’t really red — but I sort of like the salmon colour!
+I actually don’t really have any dislikes, aside from the fact that the red color isn’t really red — but I sort of like the salmon color!

 I wasn’t anticipating the shoe to be so good, what about it has impressed me.
 Additionally, I noticed that the shoe appears always to look different with every new version but I feel Nike has hit the nail on the head with the V6, so I’m probably going to despise the V7.